cupcake-recipes.com

 Preparation Steps

-• Cover and cook on low for 6-8 hours or on high for 3-4 hours, or until chicken is cooked through and tender.
+• Cover and cook on LOW for 4 to 6 hours, or on HIGH for 3 to 4 hours, until the chicken is tender and reaches an internal temperature of 165°F.

-• Serve hot over mashed potatoes, rice, or noodles.
+• Serve warm over mashed potatoes, rice, or egg noodles.

 Notes